Warp and weft

-The yellow yarn is the pile, the vertical the warp, and the horizontal the weft.

 In the manufacture of cloth, warp and weft are the two basic components in weaving to transform thread and yarn into textile fabrics.
 The vertical warp yarns are held stationary in tension on a loom (frame) while the horizontal weft (also called the woof) is drawn through (inserted over and under) the warp thread.
 In the terminology of weaving, each warp thread is called a warp end; a pick is a single weft thread that crosses the warp thread (synonymous terms are fill yarn and filling yarn).

 In the 18th century, the Industrial Revolution facilitated the industrialisation of the production of textile fabrics with the picking stick and the flying shuttle, the latter of which was invented by John Kay, in 1733.
 The mechanised power loom was patented by Edmund Cartwright in 1785, which allowed sixty picks per minute.

 Etymology

 The word weft derives from the Old English word wefan, to weave.
 Warp means "that across which the woof is thrown".
 (Old English wearp, from weorpan, to throw, cf. German werfen, Dutch werpen).